dzatulin/ansible-role-filebeat/README.md

 #Ansible Role: Filebeat
-Role for installing, removing and updating packages
+Role for installing and configuring Filebeat on the Elastic Stack
 ## Requirements
 Ansible version: 2.9
 Centos 7/ Debian